MikeMartinDev/website/content/en/docs/concepts/services-networking/network-policies.md

 has "Ingress" in its `policyTypes`; we say that such a policy applies to the pod for ingress.
-When a pod is isolated for ingress, the only allowed connections into the pod are those from the pod's node and those allowed by the `ingress` list of some NetworkPolicy that applies to the pod for ingress.
+When a pod is isolated for ingress, the only allowed connections into the pod are those from the pod's node and those allowed by the `ingress` list of some NetworkPolicy that applies to the pod.
 The effects of those `ingress` lists combine additively.

 Network policies do not conflict; they are additive.
 If any policy or policies apply to a given pod for a given direction, the connections allowed in that direction from that pod is the union of